01fri/python-assignments/README.md

-# Python Assignments
+# python-assignments

 - 🎙 Hi, I’m Lu
-- 🪐 This is for 2021 summer Python course
+- 🪐 This repository is for 2021 summer Python course
 - 🎟 I’m currently working on the poem assignment